speakeasy-api/speakeasy/README.md

 Here are a few key functions of the CLI:

-* `generate` - Generate idiomatic client SDKs from your API specs.
+* `quickstart` - Create an idiomatic client SDK or target, such as a Terraform Provider, from your API specs.
+* `run` - Regenerate existing SDK/target from your API specs.
 * `validate` - Validate the correctness of your API specs.
 The CLI has a built-in command to validate your spec for SDK readiness and post helpful error messages.
 * `suggest` - Use an LLM to autocorrect your spec validation failures.
 * `merge` - Work with your existing documentation workflows by merging your API specs into a single spec.
 * `auth` - Authenticate with the platform and manage API keys.
+* `status` - Review all SDK/targets in current workspace.

 For a complete list of commands check out our [reference](https://www.speakeasyapi.dev/docs/speakeasy-cli/getting-started) or type `speakeasy` and our interactive mode will take you through the available functions.